grackle-project/grackle/doc/source/Integration.rst

 Data Types
 ----------

-The grackle library provied two variable sized data types, one for integers and one for floating point variables.
+The grackle library provides two variable sized data types, one for integers and one for floating point variables.
 With **grackle.h** included, both of these data types are available.